CS4091/Team_H/backend-directory/README.md

-# Christofides Algorithm for TSP Optimization
+# Christofides Algorithm with Chained Lin-Kernighan for TSP Optimization

-This project implements the Christofides algorithm for approximating solutions to the Traveling Salesman Problem (TSP).
-The algorithm guarantees a solution that is at most 1.5 times the optimal solution for metric TSPs.
+This project implements the Christofides algorithm for approximating solutions to the Traveling Salesman Problem (TSP), enhanced with the Chained Lin-Kernighan (Chained LK) heuristic for further optimization.
+The Christofides algorithm guarantees a solution that is at most 1.5 times the optimal solution for metric TSPs, while the Chained LK heuristic significantly improves upon this initial solution.

 ## Overview

+### Christofides Algorithm
 The Christofides algorithm follows these steps:
 1. Build a complete graph from the input data
 2. Compute a minimum spanning tree (MST)